Drone Referring Localization: An Efficient Heterogeneous Spatial Feature Interaction Method For UAV Self-Localization: Dataset and Evaluation

 \subsubsection{Relative Distance Score (RDS)}

-Although Metre-level Accuracy can express the accuracy of positioning intuitively, it also has some shortcomings.
-First, the setting of K has different effects on search maps of different scales.
+Although MA can express the accuracy of positioning intuitively, it also has some shortcomings.
+1) The setting of K has different effects on search maps of different scales.
 For large-scale search maps, after resizing, the spatial distance represented by a unit pixel will also become larger.
 Therefore, there will be a small deviation in the search map, but a large deviation in the spatial distance.
-Second, the evaluation method of MA often needs to be expressed by a series of K, which is not convenient for directly express the performance of the model.
-Finally, when K is greater than a certain threshold, MA has no reference from the model level, which can be considered as wrong positioning.
-Based on the above discussion, we propose Relative Distance Score.
-First, the whole calculation process of RDS is introduced.
-The expression for relative distance (RD) is presented in Equation \ref{eq1},\ref{eq2},\ref{eq3}.
-Fig. \ref{figure_RDS_blanceloss}(A) shows the schematic diagram, \((X_p,Y_p)\) denoting the predicted coordinates and \((X_g,Y_g)\) denoting the ground-truth coordinates.
+2) MA often needs to be expressed by a series of K, which is not convenient for directly expressing the performance of the model.

-We convert the distance into a score, and the expression of the converted $RDS$ is presented in Equation \ref{eq4}, in order to make the evaluation criteria perform in the same direction as the accuracy and distributed between 0 and 1.
+Based on the above discussion, we propose the Relative Distance Score (RDS) to evaluate from the model level.
+As shown in Fig.~\ref{figure_RDS_blanceloss}, \((X_p,Y_p)\) represents the predicted coordinates and \((X_g,Y_g)\) represents the ground-truth coordinates.
+The expression for Relative Distance (RD) is as follows:

-Where $k$ is the scaling factor, which in this article is set to 10.
-The following complete $RDS$ expression is generated after substituting $RD$. $RDS$ measures the performance of the model by the relative distance at the pixel level in the image, which is also evaluated from the perspective of the model.
+where $dx=\left|X_p-X_g\right|$ and $dy=\left|Y_p-Y_g\right|$.
+To make the RD perform in the same direction as the accuracy and distributed between 0 and 1, we convert the distance into a score, and the expression of the converted RDS is as follows: